Bob and Doug McKenzie: History

 They rode the crest of a fad, peaking in 1982–83, that produced one comedy album, The Great White North, and a movie, Strange Brew.
-The album released by Anthem Records in Canada and Mercury Records in the US, went platinum in sales, won a Grammy nomination and broke the Top 10 on Billboard's Top LPs and Tapes list in March, 1982.
+The debut album, conceived and championed by Perry Goldberg, the Director of National Promotion of Anthem Records in Canada (26), also released on Mercury Records in the US, went platinum in sales, won a Grammy nomination and broke the Top 10 on Billboard's Top LPs and Tapes list in March, 1982.
 It is noted for the song "Take Off" which featured fellow Canadian Geddy Lee of the rock group Rush chorusing between the McKenzies' banter.
 The song was #1 for 2 weeks on the CHUM Charts, December 12 and 19, 1981.
 On this album, they also sing their own improvised version of "The Twelve Days of Christmas", which is frequently played on the radio around the holidays in both Canada and the United States.
 While hugely popular in the U.S., the album was also #1 in Canada for six weeks, suggesting that Canadians appreciated the duo as an affectionate self-parody.

 The Strange Brew movie was released by MGM in 1983.
 While receiving only minimal praise from critics, it performed fairly well at the box office — earning $8.5 million in the U.S. alone to cover its $4 million budget.
 After its theatrical release, Strange Brew remained a popular home-video title with a strong college cult following.

 A second album, a "soundtrack" to their movie Strange Brew, was released in 1983.
 The album featured dialogue and music from the film, as well as new skits made specifically for the album that centred around the movie.
 The lead off track was appropriately entitled "This Isn't Our Second Album".
 The album sold poorly and was out-of-print soon after.

 The sketch's signature "Coo loo coo coo, coo coo coo coo"theme, according to Dave Thomas in an interview on CBC News: The Hour, is an exaggeration of the flute music used in 60-second Canadian television nature vignettes, such as Hinterland Who's Who.

 In 2023, Thomas and Moranis revived the characters for a Beer Canada commercial advocating for a freeze on new federal taxes on beer.